We could write an entire book detailing everything that goes into tending to a family — and we’re sure most of you

 Similarly, many parents adhere to the notion that “kids aren’t here to serve parents,” and think that since they chose to be a parent, it would be unfair to ask their children for help.

 2. Many kids’ schedules are already jam-packed.
-This has been less of a problem (sort of) the last couple of years, but even still there’s an underlying urgency to get back to things… And there’s a sense that between cello lessons and soccer practice and Spanish group and homework and Girl Scouts, there’s hardly any time left for Sally to pitch in around the house — and perhaps even a little guilt in asking her to do so.
+This may have been less of a problem (sort of) the last couple of years, but most families are back in full swing… And there’s a sense that between cello lessons and soccer practice and Spanish group and homework and Girl Scouts, there’s hardly any time left for Sally to pitch in around the house — and perhaps even a little guilt in asking her to do so.

 For parents who work long hours, kids may not even get home from daycare until 6pm – at which point everyone is already exhausted.